ginader/HTML5-placeholder-polyfill/readme.markdown

 highly optional (only needed if you want users to be able to resize textareas):

 * [jquery-resize](https://github.com/cowboy/jquery-resize) if included a repositioning is triggered when a user resizes a textarea.
 If not I disable the resizing of textareas to avoid rendering problems

+required only if hiding placeholder when user types instead of onfocus like Chrome or mobile Safari

+* [requestAnimationFrame polyfill](https://gist.github.com/1579671) better than a simple timeout loop as browsers can slow the loop down when it's not the active window

 The Placeholder Attribute has decent support across current Browsers.
 This Script adds support for the older generations including: